OpenCPIsland/OpenCPI-Web-API/README.md

-# cpips-localhost
+# OpenCPI Web API
-An open sourced Club Penguin Island game server that is made in NodeJS to run locally on your localhost like Wand.
+An open sourced Club Penguin Island web API that is made in NodeJS to run locally on your localhost.